maltiez2/ImGui.NET_OpenTK_Sample/README.md

-# Dear Imgui Sample using OpenTK with multiple viewports support
+# Dear Imgui Controller and Sample programm using OpenTK with multiple viewports support

 ## OpenTK 4